|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Duration||3 years full-time|

-In an age when skilled information use is crucial to the success of business, government, and individuals there is great demand for graduates who can manage information at an advanced level.
+Because skilled information use is crucial to the success of business, government and individuals, there is great demand for professionals who can manage information at an advanced level.

-This double major program teaches you to locate, evaluate and manage any information in any organisation – print, online, documents, records, social media, research data or corporate knowledge.
+This double major teaches you to locate, evaluate and manage any information in any organisation.
+You’ll apply these skills to a wide range of information sources, such as print and online documents, records, social media, research data and corporate knowledge.

 Through a combination of hands-on industry experience, practical project work and critical thinking within a professional theoretical framework, you will learn to evaluate client information needs and will offer future employers an expert level of information literacy.